Containerized Uyuni Proxy Setup

 mgrctl cp server:/tmp/config.tar.gz .

-command and Web UI ways generate a configuration archive.
+Both spacecmd command and generating via Web UI ways create a configuration archive.

 This archive needs to be made available on container host.